jaakkopasanen/AutoEq/README.md

 After suitable number of filters have been achieved and filter center frequencies and gains have been set to appropriate values a mathematical optimization is performed to fit sum frequency response of all filters to match as close as possible the desired curve.
-Optimization is based on gradient descent optimizer and will attempt to minimize mean squared error between the sum frequency response of the filters and the target.
+Optimization is based on gradient descent and will attempt to minimize mean squared error between the sum frequency response of the filters and the target.
 When improvements in the error are getting too small to make a practical difference the optimization is stopped.
 Animation below shows progress from the initialization to a close finished curve.